PandasThumb/pandasthumb.github.io/_posts/2024/2024-12-19-dembskiewert1.md

 Can a sequence with 1980 bits of FI arise in a population by gradually fixing favorable alleles at 990 sites?
 Unless a design advocate can present a sound argument that it is impossible (or extremely improbable) for this to happen, then observing 1980 bits of FI is not evidence for Design Intervention.

 In Dembski's 2002 book <em>No Free Lunch</em>, the probability of a sequence this good or better is described as the probability that it will arise by "chance".
-It was unclear whether that included  processes such as natural selection.
+From that it was unclear whether "chance" included  processes such as natural selection.
-When I tried to refute his argument, I showed that natural selection could increase Functional Information (the article is in <em>Reports of the National Center for Science Education</em> in 2007, see <a href="">here</a>).
+When I tried to refute Dembski's 2002 argument, I showed that natural selection could increase Functional Information (the article is in <em>Reports of the National Center for Science Education</em> in 2007, see [here](https://ncse.ngo/has-natural-selection-been-refuted-arguments-william-dembski).

 Functional Information, as used by Szostak and Hazen, was never intended to be evidence for Design.
-It was never assumed that high levels of FI could not be achieved by natural evolutionary processes.
-But it has been used in that way ID advocates such as Kirk Durston and Denyse O'Leary.
+They never assumed that high levels of FI could not be achieved by natural evolutionary processes.
+But FI has been used in that way by ID advocates such as Kirk Durston.

 ## Durston's argument ##